 Talking to Jakob, it’s impossible not to get lost in the meaning, the diversity, and the possibilities of design.
 He has brought so much careful consideration to the Nordgreen watches.
-The brand is on the brink of launching with a Kickstarter (slated for beginning of 2018) and so much of what is special about their approach is found in these timepieces.
 Of course their affordable price points and direct-to-consumer e-commerce strategy are two important aspects of what separates them from the watch industry, but those aren’t the things you’ll be wearing on your wrist.

 These are watches that are timeless, that will give you the time, that will make you consider time, and keep you on time.
 That’s no small feat, but that’s how they were designed.

 See more about Nordgreen watches!